codifycli/codify/README.md

   can work with or without a codify.jsonc file.

   Modes:
-  • If a codify.json file exists, destroy the resource specified in the Codify.json file with a matching type.
+  • If a codify.jsonc file exists, destroy the resource specified in the Codify.jsonc file with a matching type.
-  • If a codify.json file doesn't exist, additional information may be asked to identify the specific resource to destroy.
+  • If a codify.jsonc file doesn't exist, additional information may be asked to identify the specific resource to destroy.

   For more information, visit: https://docs.codifycli.com/commands/destory